 |1916||Germany (Canceled)||Berlin (Canceled)||VI|

 * Tokyo 2020 was postponed to 2021 due to the coronavirus pandemic

 When looking at individual sports there are simply too many records to delve into here.
 Instead we’ll look more generally, starting with the fact that the United States of America has been the host nation for the Summer Olympic Games more times than any other country.
 The US has hosted the Games four times, with plans afoot for a fifth to be added in 2028.

 When Los Angeles hosts the 2028 Games it will become the city that has hosted the Olympics the joint-most times.
-At the time of writing, Paris has hosted the games twice, which is the same as Athens and Los Angeles.
-Tokyo will have joined the list after hosting the games in 2020.
+At the time of writing, Paris has hosted the games twice, Athens and Los Angeles have also hosted twice.
+Tokyo will have joined that list too after hosting the games in 2020.

 London sits at the top of the list, having hosted the Games three times to date.
 When Paris hosts the Olympics in 2024 and Los Angeles does so in 2028 they will therefore join London as being triple hosts of the Games.
 Tokyo would also be on the list had the outbreak of the Second World War not led to the 1940 Games being switched from there to Helsinki before eventually being cancelled altogether.

 More Gold Medals have been awarded to the USA than any other country, 1063.
 The US have also won 837 silver and 743 bronze medals, making 2643 medals overall.
 The Soviet Union / Russia are a long way behind in second with 395 golds, 319 silver and 296 bronze; making 1010 total.
 Great Britain occupy third place with 284 gold, 315 silver, 311 bronze and 910 in total.
 GB will soon have to give third spot for gold medals up to China, however, who currently have 262 gold, 199 silver, 173 bronze and in 634 in total.